J-holomorphic curves in a nef class: Rational curves

 \subsubsection{$l_G$ under curve moves}

 \begin{lemma} Let $G'$ be obtained from $G$ by a curve expansion.
 Then $l_G<l_{G'}$.

 \end{lemma} \begin{proof} This is clear since if $D\cdot D\ge 0$ and $n>1$. \end{proof}

 \begin{lemma} Let $G'$ be obtained from $G$ by a curve combination, which is not of type (i)$_1$ with $D_1\cdot D_1\ne -1$.
 Then $l_G \leq l_{G'}$.
 Furthermore, $l_{G}=l_{G'}$ if and only if the class of each new vertex of $G'$ has negative self-intersection.
-Especially, under such a move, $l_G=l_{G'}$ if $l_G=L-1$ and $G'$ has more than one vertices. \end{lemma} \begin{proof}
+In particular, under such a move, $l_G=l_{G'}$ if $l_G=L-1$ and $G'$ has more than one vertices. \end{lemma} \begin{proof}

 For move (i)$_n$ with $n\ge 2$, the part modified has $l_{D_1}+l_{D_2}=0$.

 For move (iii), the part modified has $\sum_{i=1}^tl_{D_i}+l_{E}=0$.

 In these two cases, $l_G \leq l_{G'}$ since a new vertex $V$ always has $l_V\ge 0$.
 The equality $l_G = l_{G'}$ holds if and only if $V$ has negative self-intersection.